Triller (app): User characteristics and behavior

-In August 2020, Triller reported that it had been downloaded over 250 million times worldwide.
+In August 2020, Triller reported that it had been downloaded over 250 million times worldwide with average rating of 4.00.
 Mobile analytics firm Apptopia disputed the numbers and claimed they were inflated, suggesting that the app had only been downloaded 52 million times since it first launched in 2015.
 Apptopia pulled the report after Triller threatened to sue the company.

 The app has been downloaded 23.8 million times in the U.S., with users spending an average of more than 20 minutes per day.
 A large number of downloads come from India, where TikTok has been banned, as well as from various European and African countries.

 In October 2020, Triller CEO Mike Lu stated that the app has 100 million monthly active users (MAU).
 In February 2021, Billboard reported that Triller had "reported higher numbers of monthly active users to the public than it reports to [music] rights holders."
 CEO Lu argued that "there is no legal definition" of monthly and daily active users, and that "if someone is trying to compare TikTok's MAU/DAU to ours—which means they are saying we have the same definition of MAU/DAU—there is an inherent misunderstanding about Triller's business and business model.
 It’s like trying to compare a fish and a bicycle."
 In a public statement, Lu denied that the company had inflated its user metrics.

-Triller has attracted celebrity users like Chance the Rapper, Justin Bieber, Marshmello, The Weeknd, Alicia Keys, Cardi B, Eminem, Post Malone and Kevin Hart.
+Triller has attracted celebrity users like Chance the Rapper, King Von, LIl Tecca, Lil Mosey, Justin Bieber, Marshmello, The Weeknd, Alicia Keys, Cardi B, Eminem, Post Malone and Kevin Hart.
 The app is also used by TikTok stars such as Charli D’Amelio, Josh Richards, Noah Beck, Griffin Johnson, and Dixie D’Amelio.
 Triller has offered large sums of money, company equity, and advisory roles to encourage prominent TikTok users to move to Triller, such as The Sway Boys.
 Sway House member Josh Richards became the Chief Strategy Officer of Triller after concerns regarding user data motivated him to find a "safe place" for himself and his followers.

-Events

-In April 2020, amid the COVID-19 pandemic, Triller organized a three-day streaming music festival known as "Trillerfest" in support of No Kid Hungry and the MusiCares COVID-19 Relief Fund.
-The event was headlined by Don Diablo, Marshmello, Migos, Pitbull, Snoop Dogg, and Wyclef Jean.